rcg4u/scripts/README.md

-scripts I have made to make my time on imvu easier and more fun, -rolls eyes-
+scripts I have made to automate certain processes easier.

+in the IMVU Folder

 imvuinstaller - My command line imvu client upgrader and downgrader